19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (c) the manner of disclosure by PPF Scheme members as to whether their products are insured policies;

-(d) the particulars to be recorded in, or in respect of, books kept by DI Scheme members for the purpose of computing the amount of insured deposits placed with the DI Scheme members, and the particulars to be recorded in, or in respect of, books kept by PPF Scheme members for the purpose of confirming the insured policies issued by a PPF Scheme member;
+(d) the particulars to be recorded in, or in respect of, books kept by DI Scheme members for the purpose of computing the amount of insured deposits placed with the DI Scheme members, and the particulars to be recorded in, or in respect of, books kept by PPF Scheme members for the purpose of confirming the insured policies issued by the PPF Scheme members;

 (e) the manner in which compensation is to be paid to insured depositors and persons referred to in section 22(7) from the DI Fund, insured policy owners from the PPF Life Fund and the PPF General Fund, and beneficiaries of insured policies which are covered under the PPF General Fund and provide third party benefits from the PPF General Fund;